Table of Contents

 For example, in The Emperor’s Kumiho Daughter-in-Law a Kumiho marries the emperor’s son.
 Instead of feasting on his flesh and energy, however, the Kumiho instead targeted unsuspected people in the emperor’s court.

 In essence, the Kumiho was using her marriage to the emperor’s son to get access to not one but multiple gullible men.
-As more and more people had started disappearing, the emperor tasked the tale’s hero with finding and killing the Kumiho which is exactly what happened.
+As more and more people started disappearing, the emperor tasked the tale’s hero with finding and killing the Kumiho which is exactly what happened.

 This video is about a myth related to a kumiho.